Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 ✓ About 2 hours from archeological sites and colonial cities like Valladolid

-✓ Great high-end shopping in the plazas of La Islas and the brand new one in Puerto Cancun where you find the most exclusive local and international brands
+✓ Great high-end shopping in the plazas of La Isla and the brand new one in Puerto Cancun, where you find the most exclusive local and international brands

 ✓ There are local buses from the hotel zone to downtown.